 |Worksheet heading||Description |

 |Section notes||information relevant to classifying goods in that section |

 |Chapter notes||outlines the broad structure of the classification and provides information specific to classifying goods in each chapter within the section |

 |Chapter||presents the classification of a chapter within the section.
 Each worksheet shows 2, 4, 6 and 8 digit codes, unit of quantity and description in different columns.
 This format facilitates electronic sorting and searching of the classification |

 The chapter notes and chapter classification are in sequential order for each chapter within that section.

 Table 24 AHECC Complete File which includes the complete AHECC, with 2, 4, 5, 6, 7 and 8 digit codes, and headings in different columns for use by exporters and agents to upload into their own computer system.
-Free standing descriptors will not be available in this release.
-They will be released as in Information paper: Changes to AHECC and Customs Tariff (cat. no. 5368.0.55.017) to be published on 8 December 2011.
-Free standing descriptors were developed as a guide for statistical clients only and standard classification principles should be applied when classifying goods.
-This is not a print friendly version and has been zipped due to its size.
+Free standing descriptors will be released as an update of Appendix 6.1 in International Merchandise Trade, Australia: Concepts, Sources and Methods, 2015

-- The 'Explanatory Notes' tab provides information from the Australian Customs Service about classifying goods and completing export declarations.
+The 'Explanatory Notes' tab provides information from the Department of Immigration and Border Protection

-The classification can be accessed in two ways from the ABS website <www.abs.gov.au
+The classification can be accessed from the ABS website <www.abs.gov.au

 PRINTING OF CLASSIFICATION